CumulusNetworks/docs/content/cumulus-linux-37/Layer-3/Protocol-Independent-Multicast-PIM.md

 </tr>
 <tr>
 <td><p>Rendezvous Point (RP)</p></td>
 <td><p>The RP allows for the discovery of multicast sources and multicast receivers.
 The RP is responsible for sending PIM Register Stop messages to FHRs.
-The PIM RP address must be globally routable.</p>
-<p>{{%notice warning%}}</p>
- <ul> <li><code>zebra</code> does not resolve the next hop for the RP through the default route.
-Multicast forwarding fails unless you have a specific route to the RP.</li><li>Do not use a spine switch as an RP.
+The PIM RP address must be globally routable.<br><br> <p>{{%notice warning%}}</p> <ul> <li><code>zebra</code> does not resolve the next hop for the RP through the default route.
+To prevent multicast forwarding from failing, either provide a specific route to the RP or specify the following command to be able to resolve the next hop for the RP through the default route:<pre>cumulus@switch:~$ sudo vtysh
+switch# configure terminal
+switch(config)# ip nht resolve-via-default switch(config)# exit
+switch# write memory</li><li>Do not use a spine switch as an RP.
 If you are running BGP on a spine switch and it is <b>not</b> configured for allow-as in origin, BGP does not accept routes learned through other spines that do not originate on the spine itself.
 The RP must route to a multicast source.
 During a single failure scenario, this is not possible if the RP is on the spine.
 This also applies to Multicast Source Discovery Protocol (MSDP).</li>
 <p>{{%/notice%}}</p></td>
 </tr>
 <tr>